CholesterolHypercholesterolemia; LDL; HDL; Triglycerides

 Reduced Calorie Diet.Your doctor should help you select an eating plan that will cut calories and perhaps restrict certain food types (such as fats or carbohydrates).
 Your doctor may make specific recommendations depending on your cholesterol profile and other factors.
 For example, a low-calorie, low-fat diet can be very effective for reducing LDL levels.
 (Your personal and cultural food preferences should also be considered.)
 Your doctor may refer you to a registered dietician or nutritionist for counseling.

-Behavioral Strategies.Patients need to consider how to set weight loss goals, monitor weight, track food and calorie intake, change shopping habits and food storage environments, and establish fitness routines.
-Patients may benefit from individual, group, or telephone counseling sessions.
+Behavioral Strategies.People need to consider how to set weight loss goals, monitor weight, track food and calorie intake, change shopping habits and food storage environments, and establish fitness routines.
+People may benefit from individual, group, or telephone counseling sessions.

-Increased Physical Activity.Patients should aim for 200 to 300 minutes of physical activity a week (about 40 minutes a day of moderate to intensive aerobic exercise).
+Increased Physical Activity.People should aim for 200 to 300 minutes of physical activity a week (about 40 minutes a day of moderate to intensive aerobic exercise).

 Inactivity is a major risk factor for coronary artery disease, on par with smoking, unhealthy cholesterol, and high blood pressure.
 In fact, studies suggest that people who change their diet in order to control cholesterol only achieve a lower risk for heart disease when they also follow a regular aerobic exercise program.
 Resistance (weight) training offers a complementary benefit to aerobics.